Juncewian/Baptisms/README.md

   this item is incomplete.

 I will be working on the incomplete items and then doing some proofreading, but the going will be slow.
-I will probably be concentrating on Juncewo-2152673-Item4 for the foreseeable future, because I can do that without access to the microfilm.
+I don't know when I'll be able to complete Juncewo-2152674-Item2; at the moment, my local family history center is only open one day a week during the morning; I can't patronize it then, because I have a job.
+I do not know when hours may be extended to allow me to once again view the film; I don't expect it to be digitized anytime soon, as some of the items on the film contain records extending into the 1960s.

 -----